DjangoForAll/Django-Course/Level_3/1_lets_catch_up/Content/Readme.md

 In the context of a Todo App, the frontend might perform API calls to fetch existing todo's, create a new todo item, mark an item as completed, etc. These API requests perform a certain action.

 Now that we know that the frontend and backend communicate, we can talk about the data that is being sent and received.
 Usually, when the frontend requests data from the backend, the backend sends back data in the form of JSON.
 Note that JSON is not the only way for data interchange, you can also use XML, or even just plain text.
 JSON is the most common format for data interchange in modern applications.

+JSON Stands for JavaScript Object Notation, it was based on a subset of the Javascript Programming language.
+Even though JSON is based on Javascript, it is a language-independent data format, as in it can be used in any programming language.

 Let's look at a JSON Response for a Todo App.